 Notifications from Mail include a reply and delete button so you can act on them without leaving the app you are in.

 FaceTime replies and reminders

 Incoming FaceTime calls appear as notifications.
 Just click to accept the call.
-If you need to decline, you can instantly reply with an iMessage or set a call-back reminder from within the notification.
+If you need to decline, you can instantly reply with an iMessage or set a callback reminder right from the notification.

 The Mac App Store can automatically update your apps, and it sends you a notification when an app has been updated.
 If the update requires a restart, or if an app can’t be updated because it’s running, you’ll receive a notification that lets you choose when to apply the update.